-GEN ENG 295-0 Introductory Topics in Engineering Intermediate-level topics suggested by students or faculty members and approved by the curriculum committee.
+GEN ENG 295-0 Introductory Topics in Engineering

+Intermediate-level topics suggested by students or faculty members and approved by the curriculum committee.

-CRDV 301-0 Introduction to Career Development (0 units) This course prepares students for the Walter P. Murphy Cooperative Engineering Education Program, internships, and full-time employment.
-It includes units on jobsearch skills, self-assessment, transition to the workplace, workplace-management issues, and transition back to school.
-CRDV 310-1,2,3,4,5,6 Cooperative Engineering Education
+CRDV 301-0 Introduction to Career Development (0 units) Course preparing students for the Walter P. Murphy Cooperative Engineering Education Program, internships, and full-time employment.
+It includes units on job-search skills, self-assessment, transition to the workplace, workplace-management issues, and transition back to school.

-(0 units) This sequence of courses covers the work terms of students enrolled in the Walter P. Murphy Cooperative Engineering Education Program.
+CRDV 310-1,2,3,4,5,6 Cooperative Engineering Education (0 units) Sequence of courses covering the work terms of students in the Walter P. Murphy Cooperative Engineering Education Program.
 Prerequisite: CRDV 301 or consent of program director.